Lactuca biennis (Tall Blue Lettuce)

 Flower: Flower shape: 7+petals Cluster type: panicle

-[photo of flowers] Branching clusters at the top of the plant and arising from upper leaf axils.
-Clusters are initially tightly packed and spread out as the plant matures.
-Flowers are ¼ to 3/8 inch across with 15 to 30 pale blue to whitish rays (petals).
-The bracts are variable in size, green often with purple tips, hairless, overlapping, appressed, and form a tube about ½ inch long.
+[photo of flowers] Branching clusters of stalked flowers at the top of the plant and arising from upper leaf axils.
+Clusters are initially tightly packed and spread out some as the plant matures, but flowers generally remain fairly crowded, the cluster longer than wide.
+Flowers are ¼ to 3/8 inch across with 15 to 30+ pale blue to whitish rays (petals), rarely yellow.
+The bracts (phyllaries) surrounding the base of a flower are variable in size, green often with purple tips, hairless, overlapping, appressed, and the entire structure (involucre) forming a tube about ½ inch (9 to 14 mm) long.
+Flower stalks are green and hairless.

 Leaves and stem: Leaf attachment: alternate Leaf type: lobed Leaf type: simple

-[photo of leaves] Leaves are rather variable.
-Those near the base of the plant are up to 12 inches long and 6 inches wide, deeply divided into several wide, coarsely toothed lobes with pointed tips, roughly triangular or arrow-head shaped in outline, with “winged” stalks.
+[photo of leaves] Leaves are alternate and rather variable.
+Those near the base of the plant are up to 15 inches (to 40 cm) long and 8 inches (20 cm) wide, deeply divided into several wide, somewhat angular lobes with pointed tips, roughly triangular or arrow-head shaped in outline, with “winged” stalks.
 Leaves become smaller with fewer lobes as they ascend the stem; uppermost leaves are more lance-elliptic and may be stalkless and unlobed.

-[photo of stem and winged leaf stalk] Stems are hairless to sparsely hairy, green, purple or purple streaked, and unbranched except in the flower clusters.
-Leaves, stems and roots exude a milky sap when broken.
+[photo of hairy stem, winged leaf stalk and milky sap] Stems are hairless to sparsely hairy, green, purple or purple streaked, and unbranched except in the flower clusters.
+Leaves, stems and roots exude a milky white sap when broken.

 Fruit: Fruit type: seed with plume

-[photo of fruit] Flower heads form seed heads about 1-inch in diameter with the bracts spreading out as seed matures.
-Seed is brown, flattened, generally elliptic, with a tuft of light brown to grayish hairs to carry it off in the wind.
+[photo of fruit] Flower heads form seed heads about 1-inch in diameter with the phyllaries spreading out as seed matures.
+Seed is 4 to 5.5 mm long, brown, often mottled, flattened, generally elliptic, sometimes the tip extending to a stout beak up to 1 mm long.
+At the tip of the seed/beak is a tuft of light brown to grayish hairs to carry it off in the wind.

 Notes: